JackpotRising/jr-docs/docs/homebase/integration.md

 * Player was knocked out of the money
 * Tournament completed

-> By default, only the *new tournaments* notification is enabled for players.
-We limit the number of notifications to reduce spam
+> By default only the **new tournaments** notification is enabled for players.
+We limit the number of notifications to reduce spam and encourage engagement

 #### 5. Currency (optional)